volterraedge/terraform-provider-volterra/docs/resources/volterra_discovery.md

     }

     publish_info {
-      // One of the arguments from this list "publish_fqdns dns_delegation disable publish" must be set disable = true
+      // One of the arguments from this list "disable publish publish_fqdns dns_delegation" must be set disable = true
     }
   }